semplea/semplea.github.io/index.md

-# A place for thoughts without structure or end

 Hi everybody!

 I apologise in advance.
 My name is Alexis, I am, among many other things, a computer scientist, and as everyone knows, a good computer scientist writes passionately about his work.